sirwolfgang/cached_resource/README.md

   - `clear_cache`

 ## Configuration
-Configurations may be set at both a global, gem wide, scope or per `ActiveResource` class.
+Configurations may be set at both a global, gem wide, or per `ActiveResource` class.
 All settings on each class default to `nil`.
 When we encounter a `nil` setting, we defer the configuration to that of the current global settings.
 This means you can overide class based settings, but still toggle global caching with the `enable`/`disable` functionality as long as the class `enabled` setting is `nil`.

 - `enabled`
   - Global Default: `false`